vodaion/CDShare/README.md

 # iOS Application structure: #
 In order to share CoreData between `2*n` applications, we have some impediments.

-The main problem in iOS is that each application is totally isolated from other applications through a Sandbox.
+In iOS, each application is totally isolated from other applications through a Sandbox.
+This was intentionally done by Apple for security reasons.
-This limits are interprocess communication and accessing directories/files between applications, normally we do not have access to applications in the directory structure.
+The limits are interprocess communication and accessing directories/files between applications.
-# Directory structure of an application: #
+Normally you do not have access to the other applications directory structure, outside of the application running process.

-Application directory structure with iCloud:
+# Application directory structure with iCloud: #
  <span style="display:block;text-align:center">![alt tag](https://github.com/vadeara/CDShare/blob/master/screenshots/AppStructure2.png)</span>

-Application directory structure without iCloud:
+# Application directory structure without iCloud: #
  <span style="display:block;text-align:center">![alt tag](https://github.com/vadeara/CDShare/blob/master/screenshots/AppStructure1.png)</span>

 # AppGroup #
+You do have the support of accessing and communicate between applications if the applications are in the same AppGroup.

 First of all, you need to create app groups for your application.
 Go to <a href="https://developer.apple.com/membercenter/">Apple Developer Member Center</a> and register app group.
 Fill the description and identifier and follow the instructions.

 ![alt tag](https://github.com/vadeara/CDShare/blob/master/screenshots/1.png)